aryn-ai/quickstart/sycamore-local-development-example.md

 1. Launch Aryn Search using the containerized Quickstart following [these instructions](https://github.com/aryn-ai/quickstart#readme).
 However, a few notes on this step specific to this example:

 - This example doesn't need Amazon Textract or Amazon S3, so you do not need to have or provide AWS credentials.
-- You do not need to load the full demo dataset referred to in the Quickstart README.
+- You do not need to load the full Sort Benchmark sample dataset referred to in the Quickstart README.

 2. Install [Sycamore](https://github.com/aryn-ai/sycamore) locally.